suwebdev/syllabi/Syllabus-4000.md

 Learn how to work on a modern web development team, including basic tools like Git and GitHub, as well as core concepts in project management and collaboration.
-Also learn how to conduct a job hunt and practice interviewing and whiteboarding skills.
+Also learn how to conduct a job hunt and practice interviewing and white boarding skills.

 **User Science**